mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Traits: These are special rules the animal has that determine its abilities beyond Hits, Skills and Attacks.
 Some animals are Amphibious, for example, while others are Very Large.

 Behaviour: Animals tend to act in very specific ways according to their place within an ecosystem and will aid a referee in determining its actions.
-An animal’s behavioural characteristics are detailed further on page 89.
+An animal's behavioural characteristics are detailed further on page 89.

-TRAITS The following traits may be applied to animals of the referee’s creation:
+TRAITS The following traits may be applied to animals of the referee's creation:

 Alarm: When panicked or under threat, this animal emits a powerful screech, odour or makes a bright visual display, alerting others of its kind to danger.
-At the referee’s option, this will either cause all animals of the same type in the immediate area to flee or will bring an additional 2D of them into combat.
+At the referee's option, this will either cause all animals of the same type in the immediate area to flee or will bring an additional 2D of them into combat.

 Amphibious: The animal is equally at home on land or in the water.
 It will not suffocate while submerged and its movement is not affected underwater.